swt30/thesis/chapters/03-models/03-models.md

 ![
   Comparison with evolutionary models.
-  Here I plot dry (Earth-like) and wet (50 per cent water on an Earth-ratio core/mantle) mass--radius relations.
+  Here I plot dry (Earth-like) and wet (50% water on an Earth-ratio core/mantle) mass--radius relations.
   Shown for comparison are models by @Lopez2012, who build on work by @Fortney2007 and @Nettelmann2011 by using a thermal evolution approach to track the entropy within each planet as it cools.
   Surface temperature significantly alters the mass--radius relation in my models.
   The surface temperature in these models is 700$\,$K but the shaded band shows models with surface temperatures from 500 to 900$\,$K, a significant spread, which is caused by temperature-dependent density changes of water at lower pressures.